simonsobs/socs/docs/agents/wiregrid_kikusui.rst

   Communicating device is determined by the ethernet port number of the converter.)
 - encoder-agent is an instance ID of the wiregrid encoder agent (wiregrid-encoder).
   This is necessary to get the position recorded by the encoder for controlling the rotation.
+- crossbar-http is available (but not shown here) and can be used to set the crossbar address used for the OCSClient connection to the encoder agent.

 Docker Compose
 ``````````````